king-knight-harsh/king-knight-harsh/ReadMe.md

 - 🔭 I’m currently working on portfolio website
 - 🌱 I’m currently learning cyber security
 - 👯 I’m looking to collaborate on web-dev projects
-- 🤔 I’m looking for help with
 - 💬 Ask me about cyber security
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: he/him/his

 ## About Me
-* I'm in my Third year of BSc  and studying Applied Algorithms, Machine Learning and Data preparation techniques
+* I'm in my Third year of BSc and learning cyber security
 * I have worked as a Full stack developer with DIAG Lab Memorial university of Newfoundland
 * I'm a member of the Computer Science Student Organization.